SEXUAL MISCONDUCT POLICY

 The Student Sexual Misconduct Compliance Officer (“Compliance Officer”), who is also the Assistant Vice President for Student Affairs, can be reached at 516-463-6815.
 The Compliance Officer is responsible for overseeing the University’s student-related efforts to comply with and carry out responsibilities under Title IX of the Education Amendments of 1972 (“Title IX”), which prohibits discrimination on the basis of sex.
 In this regard, the Compliance Officer is responsible for coordinating compliance with Title IX and this policy with respect to the investigations and disciplinary proceedings arising out of Sexual Misconduct complaints made against students, and addressing any patterns or systemic problems that arise during the review of such complaints.
 The Compliance Officer is available to meet with students as needed.

 You are the key to your personal safety on campus and in the community.
-We encourage you to educate yourself by attending educational programs that promote the awareness of rape, acquaintance rape, and other forcible and non-forcible sex offenses.
-Furthermore, mandatory programs are conducted for first-year students during New Student Orientation and other programs are offered throughout the academic year.
-All programs are open to the entire Hofstra community.
-The Dean of Students Office will co-sponsor programs for any student organization to educate its members on this topic.
-For additional information please contact the Dean of Students Office at (516) 463-6913.
+We encourage you to educate yourself by attending educational programs that promote the awareness of sexual misconduct, rape, acquaintance rape, and other forcible and non-forcible sex offenses.
+Educational programs to promote the prevention of sexual misconduct are conducted for first-year students during New Student Orientation.
+Other programs on sexual misconduct, relationship intimacy, and related topics are offered throughout the year and are open to the entire Hofstra community.
+For additional information, please contact the Office of Student Affairs via email.

 Crisis Management Team

 The Crisis Management Team responds to crisis incidents reported to Public Safety, including incidents of Sexual Misconduct.
 Members of the team include the following or their designee and will be representative of both genders: